BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 To run example scripts in this tutorial, we will need some example data.
 The Australian government provide a large amount of open data on the website [data.gov.au](https://data.gov.au/), and to create scripts we will use a dataset containing information about particle pollution data for the year 2015 and ongoing for the Adelaide CBD region.

-Side note: Public datasets are becoming increasily common in today's society, and many companies and media outlets use this data to investigate everything from the missuse of public funds, to environmental monitoring.
+Side note: Public datasets are becoming increasingly common in today's society, and many companies and media outlets use this data to investigate everything from the misuse of public funds, to environmental monitoring.
 A brilliant example of "data journalism" is the US website [fivethirtyeight](http://fivethirtyeight.com/).

 To download this data, we will need to go to our "files" directory, run the `wget` command to get a zip file containing all our csv files, and unpack the zip file: